 Washington State AIDS Drug Assistance Program (EIP) also provides assistance in acquiring insurance and Medicaid eligibility.

-Please call 1-877-376-9316 or visit the Washington Department of Health Website for more information about applying.
+Please call 1-877-376-9316 or visit the HIV Care - Client Services | Washington State Department of Health for more information about applying.

 You must complete a confidential application, which is available through county health departments, AIDS service organizations and online.
 You may download the confidential application through the Washington State Department of Health's website.